suyaseongi/smedje.xyz/content/_index.md

 # Hi
 Welcome to my first website project !

-I'll be posting various info about my [hobbies](/hobbies), my ["daily driving" system](/forge) and this website.
+I'll be posting various info about my [hobbies](/hobbies), my ["daily driving" system](/forge) and details about this website.

 By the way, if you're wondering about the style of the website : Yes !
-The old-school look is intentional, as I tend to prefer an uncluttered appearance.
+The old-school look is intentional, as I prefer an uncluttered appearance.

-See you soon !
+See you soon!

 # Other
 If you like my content, you should also like these websites :